 Philosophy and Overview

 To get a sense of how we’ve created and driven our Community Fab Lab watch the video below, or download the original presentation to skip around.

 Most spaces of formal and informal technology education have a computer lab available for participants, so we didn’t include one in budget for the equipment list here.
 Desktops usually provide the best usability, power-per-dollar and last longer, but obviously cannot be moved easily.
-You will not need super powerful computers for most of the tools below but do avoid Chromebooks – computers with OSX or Windows are a must if you plan to install drivers for tools.
+You will not need super powerful computers for most of the tools below but do avoid Chromebooks – computers with OSX or Windows are a requirement if you plan to install drivers for tools.
 SSD’s are suggested as the most noticeable speed upgrade.
 Try to avoid computers with bottom-of-the-barrel budget processors like the Intel Atom, as these machines will not be able to effectively multi-task or handle complex vector graphics.

 Cost: Computers, especially laptops, can be pretty expensive.
 One way to deal with this is to invest in durable used business equipment.
 For instance we’ve had good luck with adding solid state drives (SSD’s) to Dell e6430 laptops (2012) with workstation nVidia graphics, which can be found on Ebay for under $200.
 Our recent (2017) laptop lab is made up of refurbished Acer E5-575G laptops with 7th generation Core i5 processors and nVidia 940MX chips, purchased for under $500 each.